Curiosity killed the cat: Transformation

 The origin of the modern variation is unknown.
 It is found in an Irish newspaper from 1868: "They say curiosity killed a cat once."
 An early printed reference to the actual phrase "Curiosity killed the cat" is in James Allan Mair's 1873 compendium A handbook of proverbs: English, Scottish, Irish, American, Shakesperean, and scriptural; and family mottoes, where it is listed as an Irish proverb on page 34.

 In the 1902 edition of Proverbs: Maxims and Phrases, by John Hendricks Bechtel, the phrase "Curiosity killed the cat" is the lone entry under the topic "Curiosity" on page 100.

 O. Henry's 1909 short story "Schools and Schools" includes a mention that suggests knowledge of the proverb had become widespread by that time:

 The phrase itself was the headline of a story in The Washington Post in 1916 about a cat who had climbed the flue of a chimney, and died after falling down to a lower floor.

 Despite these earlier appearances, the proverb has been wrongly attributed to Eugene O'Neill, who included the variation, "Curiosity killed a cat!" in his play Diff'rent from 1920:

 Variations

 "…but satisfaction brought it back"

 A variation of the idiom is followed by the rejoinder "but satisfaction brought it back".

-On 10 August 1905, The Galveston Daily News newspaper (page 6) printed the following quotation without the word satisfaction:
+On 10 August 1905, The Galveston Daily News newspaper printed the following quotation without the word satisfaction:

+On 14 April 1909, The Waxahachie Daily Light newspaper printed the following quote with the word frought instead of brought: